Kelly510/RehabExerAssess/README.md

 # Rehabilitation Exercise Assessment

-This repo is the official implementation of paper `A Skeleton-based Rehabilitation Exercise Assessment System with Rotation Invariance`.
+This repository is the official implementation of the paper [A Skeleton-based Rehabilitation Exercise Assessment System with Rotation Invariance](https://ieeexplore.ieee.org/document/10144079), which has been published at TNSRE 2023.

 ## Environment